-SELECTION OF FACULTY MEMBERS: The chairperson of the Judicial Council and the Office of Student Life will initiate contact with the Faculty Senate.
+2. SELECTION OF FACULTY MEMBERS The chairperson of the Judicial Council and the Dean of Student Life Office will initiate contact with the Faculty Senate.
 The Faculty Senate will have seven working days to nominate three candidates.
-The Judicial Council may also nominate candidates.
+The Judicial Council also may nominate candidates.
 The Judicial Council and two members of the Faculty Senate will interview all candidates and send recommendations to the president of the University.
 The president will appoint.